Secure Data Handling Policy

 Purpose

-The purpose of this policy is to ensure the protection of the University’s IT Resources against unauthorized use, accidental or malicious damage, and theft.
+The purpose of this policy is to safeguard the University’s IT Resources and ensure the confidentiality, integrity, and availability of institutional data against unauthorized use, accidental or malicious damage, alteration, or theft.

 Scope